ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 | *literal* | *special* | *reservedop* | *reservedid* | *fieldid*
 <br/>*fieldid* → *.varid{.varid}*

-This specification results in the following.
+In terms of changes to GHC's `Lexer.x` we write the following.

 ```haskell
 -- Regular expressions